yashdave31/elderdocs/TEST_SETUP.md

      ```json
      {
        "title": "My Test Post",
-       "body": "This is a test post created from BetterDocs!",
+       "body": "This is a test post created from ElderDocs!",
        "userId": 1
      }
      ```